 Control Panel w/ Touchscreen Display

 We know electrical controls and automation technology and can customize a system for our customers using standard control and automation components.
 For the Kitchen System, we have used a PC (control panel mounted) and an industrial touchscreen monitor (scale platform table mounted).
 The control panel encloses the PC and other components to allow for its operation and interface with the monitor and scale.
-A weight indicator is also included mounted in the front door of the enclosure.
-A barcode and/or RFID scanners can also be provided for operation with the lot tracking part of the control system to assure batch validation.
+A weight indicator is also included and mounted in the front door of the enclosure.
+A barcode and/or RFID scanners can also be provided for operation with the lot tracking part of the control system to ensure batch validation.

 The Kitchen System is a semi-automatic control system using a Hand Prompt Batching process.
 The main concept of the Hand Prompt Batching process is to guide an operator through the steps necessary to weigh up the required ingredients for a given formula/recipe.
 Once the system is started, it will start at the first line in the formula and ask the operator to locate and weigh the specified ingredient.
 The system will automatically take tare weights as appropriate while it runs, and will enforce a set of programmable tolerances which are maintained on each ingredient.

 The system will watch the net weight on the scale and will not allow the operator to continue on to the next ingredient until the current net weight is within the acceptable tolerance band and the operator has pressed the continue button to acknowledge the addition of the ingredient.
 The Hand Prompt Batching system captures the actual weight information and records it into a database along with ingredient lot information (if enabled) making it easy to track, enforce, and confirm that the correct ingredients are getting into each and every batch.

 From an operator’s perspective, the system is very easy to operate in that all they need do is press the start button, read the screen, and follow the instructions.
 Virtually all manual calculations are eliminated as the system automatically calculates and computes target weights, bag counts, and tare weights.